Priorities

 Tourism is essential to Sedona's economy, but it must be managed thoughtfully.
 High visitor numbers alone do not guarantee healthy local businesses or a strong community.

-I believe Sedona should refocus on sustainable tourism — emphasizing longer stays, higher-value visitors, and tourism that generates meaningful sales tax revenue for the community without forcing residents to live with constant congestion, overcrowding, and declining quality of life.
+"Sedona should refocus on sustainable tourism — emphasizing longer stays, higher-value visitors, and tourism that generates meaningful revenue without destroying quality of life."